How to Combine Cells in Excel?

 Example #4: Combine Cells with Text and a Formatted Date

 In this example, we are merging date with text by using & operator.
-But in the first example, the output date is in number so to overcome this problem we have to use text formula with date, for formatting as shown in the second example.
+But in the first example, the output date is in number so to overcome this problem we have to use text formula in excel with date, for formatting as shown in the second example.

 =”Today is “&TODAY ()